Portfolio : A collection of investments owned by the same individual or organization.

 iv.
 Investing more in liquidable assets

 v.
-Investing in Debt Funds – Duration Based Fund or Arual Based Fund
+Investing in Debt Funds – Duration Based Fund or Accrual Based Fund

 4. Can you offer me a personalised Financial Planning service?